 - i) This temporary permit is issued for the purpose of excavating to gain temporary access to a parcel, remove trees, explore foundation options, locate existing utilities and confirm yard setbacks in preparation for intended construction relative to a development for which the developer has submitted a development permit application to the Municipality.
 The developer shall not proceed with construction activities beyond this scope (e.g. the developer shall not pour concrete foundations). - ii) The developer undertakes any and all work permitted under this temporary permit at their sole risk and assumes the full cost of associated expenses.
 This includes any remediation work and expenses, if required.
 By accepting and bringing into effect this temporary permit the developer indemnifies the Municipality from any liability and/or cost relative to the work permitted under this permit or any remediation work, if required. - iii) This temporary permit is valid from the date of issuance and until a development permit is issued for the construction of the proposed development on the subject property, or a date to be determined, whichever occurs first.
 If a development permit is not issued by the determined date, the developer may apply for an extension of the temporary permit.
 Failing the completion of this condition, the developer shall remediate the site to the Development Officer's satisfaction and at no cost to the Municipality. - iv) The issuance of this temporary permit does not provide any guarantees to the developer relative to the issuance of a development permit for any use; - (st) work to service an approved subdivision for which a development agreement has been executed - (t) solar panels affixed to the roof of a building. - 3.
-Subject to the provisions of this Schedule, a development permit is not required for an existing building, structure or other improvement that encroaches onto an adjacent street, lane, Municipal easement or Municipal property (other than Reserves) or onto adjacent private property, where an encroachment agreement has been executed, in which case the duly executed encroachment agreement shall be deemed to be an exemption from the requirement to obtain a development permit. - 43.
+Subject to the provisions of this Schedule relative to exemptions for certain developments [e.g. a shed less than 10m2 (108ft2)] and the exemptions provided for in the Municipality's Encroachment Policy and Procedure, a development permit for certain developments that encroach onto adjacent land may not be required.
+To qualify for such an exemption, the development must be an existing building, structure or other improvement that encroaches onto an adjacent street, lane, Municipal easement or Municipal property (other than Reserves), or onto adjacent private property.
+In all cases, it is required that an Encroachment Agreement must be executed pursuant to the Municipality's Encroachment Policy and Procedure.
+A duly executed Encroachment Agreement shall be deemed to be an exemption from the requirement to obtain a development permit.
+Where the Encroachment Agreement is between two private landowners it is a requirement that the Municipality shall be a third-party to the agreement. - 43.
 Any question as to whether a proposed development requires a development permit shall be referred to the Development Officer who may make a decision or may refer the question to the Municipal Planning Commission. - 5.
 Notwithstanding anything stated elsewhere in this bylaw, including the exemptions provided for in this Schedule, any activity or construction or earthworks that involves or results in a change to the flow of overland stormwater drainage patterns, whether natural or man-made, or that results in a change to the existing grade of a property by more than 1.20 metres, or that results in a side slope ratio (metres) that exceeds 3:1 or a back slope ratio (metres) that exceeds 2:1, shall not be undertaken without first obtaining a development permit.